- We guide first home buyers step by step through the entire loan process

 - How much can you afford to borrow?

 This is the most important thing you need to know before you start looking at property.
 How much you can afford to borrow will depend on your current income, your assets, your living expenses and the deposit you have saved.
-You can get an estimate on how much you can afford to borrow and what your repayments will be using our online Affordability Calculator.
+Your borrowing capacity will also differ from lender to lender.
+An Assured Lending Mortgage Broker can do a cost & obligation free calculation on your maximum borrowing capacity based on your specific circumstances.

 - How much deposit will you need?

-The minimum deposit most lenders require for a first home buyer is 5% of the purchase price of the property you are buying.
-If you are able to save more than 5% deposit, you will have more choice with which loans you can apply for and may be able to get a lower interest rate on your loan because there is less risk to the lender.
+The maximum amount most lenders are prepared to offer for an owner occupied home is 95% Loan to Value Ratio (LVR).
+This means your total loan amount, including all fees, cannot be more than 95% of the value of the property.
+If you are able to save a larger deposit, you will have more choice with which loans you can apply for and you will be able to get a lower interest rate on your loan because there is less risk to the lender.

 - Getting a home loan pre-approval